haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ```

 This is why `-Wall` is recommended; nobody wants a nasty surprise when they run
-their code
+their code.

 ### Matching With Constructors

-We can use any data constructor in patterns, including the list constructor `:`
+We can use any data constructor in patterns, including the list constructor `:`:

 ```haskell
 -- How big is a list?